 “It appears the ministry has not done what it was asked to do.
 It shows there is either a disregard for the committee’s wishes, or they are being given instructions from higher up.”

-If anything New Zealander get a worse deal from the multinationals than Australians.
-A Green Party survey shows we typically pay 40 percent more than Americans for the same goods and services.
+If anything New Zealanders get a worse deal from the multinationals than Australians.
+A Green Party survey shows we can pay 40 percent more than Americans for the same goods and services.